EngagingGear/RegexEz/README.md

 ```

 Here we put each of multiple match (in order) on several lines and end with the special $end command.
+Note, as mentioned above whitespace IS significant in this case and so this allows you to match initial whitespace as part of the test.

 To execute the tests we call
 ```